-- 3.86 The pre-school, primary school and secondary school catchment boundaries for this cluster are currently defined by the site boundaries of the current Blindwells allocation (Proposal BW1), but the site currently contains no education facilities.
-The approach for the provision of education capacity for the current allocation is described at paragraph 3.81 and 3.82 above.
-This approach will allow viable pupil rolls to develop at pre-school, primary and secondary school level in association with housing development at the new settlement. - If the potential for a significant expansion of Blindwells new settlement as set out in Proposal BW2 is confirmed, into the medium or longer term a new secondary school facility and further new pre-school and primary school facilities will be required for the Blindwells Development Area.
-The location, phasing and timing for the provision of these facilities and the formation of catchment areas for them needs to be confirmed by the Council and will reflect the Council's intentions for the phasing of development across the Blindwells Development Area and the nature of the comprehensive solutions for the development of the Blindwells Development Area.
+- 3.81 The pre-school, primary school and secondary school catchment boundaries for this cluster are currently defined by the boundaries of the existing Blindwells allocated site, but the site currently contains no education facilities.
+The approach for the provision of education capacity for the current allocation is described at paragraph 3.75 and 3.76 above.
+This approach will allow viable pupil rolls to develop at pre-school, primary and secondary school level in association with housing development at the new settlement. - 3.82 If the potential for a significant expansion of the new settlement is confirmed, into the medium or longer term a new secondary and further new pre-school and primary school facilities will be required at Blindwells.
+The phasing and timing for the provision of these facilities and the formation of catchment areas for them needs to be confirmed by the Council and will reflect the Council's intentions for the phasing of development across the site and the nature of the comprehensive solutions for the development of the wider area.